 The curriculum is presented in a fun and interactive way that sparks healthy debates and allows vulnerable teens to learn ways to stay safe and how they can get help.
 After every workshop, we pass out note cards where students can anonymously ask questions for us to answer in the next session.
 Some recent questions we’ve received have been, “What can I do to help a friend who is being hurt and exploited?” and “I have an older boyfriend who is pressuring me to have sex and do things.
 Should I tell him I don’t want to or just give in?”

-If you are interested in partnering with FAIR Girls to educate teens in your community, please contact us about our licensing and partnership opportunities by contacting us firstname.lastname@example.org.
+FAIR Girls has educated over 3,000 at-risk youth in Washington, D.C., Maryland, and Virginia to stay safe from trafficking.
+If you are interested in partnering with FAIR Girls to educate youth in your community, please ask about our partnership opportunities by contacting Shannon Sigamoni, Director of Programs, at firstname.lastname@example.org.

 The cost of each training varies depending on the audience size, population, location, and requesting organization.

 2. Where do these trainings take place?

 Depending on where you are located, we can come to you!

 3. I don’t really like these training options.
 Do you offer anything else?

 Yes!
 Contact us to find out more about how we can customize a presentation for you.